Gokay2705/Clarusway.AWS.Work.Shop/04-Devops/hands-on/Kubernettes/03. Hands On kubernetes-03-networking-service-discovery/README.md

 ### NodePort

-- Change the service type of web-flask-svc service to NodePort to use the Node IP and a static port to expose the service outside the cluster.
+- Change the service type of 'web-flask-svc' service to NodePort to use the Node IP and a static port to expose the service outside the cluster.
 So we get the yaml file below.

 ```yaml
 apiVersion: v1